MuskanChaddha/STONE-PAPER-SCISSOR-GAME-IN-Python/README.md

 # STONE-PAPER-SCISSOR-GAME-IN-Python
+ In the stone paper scissor game certain rules to follow RULE 1 => STONE vs PAPER then PAPER Wins
+ RULE 2 => STONE vs SCISSOR then STONE wins
+ RULE 3 => PAPER vs SCISSOR then SCISSOR Wins

+ The game will be played against the computer .

 # NOTE: If you have Anaconda installed then open "conda prompt".
 Then:
  type "pip install  playsound" type "pip install pysttx3 " in the cmd